-Make sure you wash between uses.
-This will help prevent germs developing along the surface of the meat, and in any crevices.
+Always wash between uses.
+This will prevent germs from developing across the meat’s surface and in any crevices.

-An important step in keeping your thermometer accurate is to calibrate it.
-Thermometers can sometimes lose accuracy if they’re disrupted or exposed to different temperature extremes in a short space of time.
+Frequent recalibration helps keep your thermometer accurate.
+Thermometers can lose accuracy after long-term use or if exposed to different temperature extremes in a short space of time.

 Simply place the thermometer probe in boiling water and check the temperature reading.
 It should be 212°F (100°C).
 If it isn’t, then you will have to tweak the settings on your thermometer.

 Can you leave a meat thermometer in the meat while it’s cooking?

 For me the answer to this comes down to what type of thermometer you have.

 If you have a simple one probe model with the main body of the device built all in one, then no. Exposing the body of the thermometer to high heats will degrade it, and even risk breaking it.